Losing a property you had your heart set on can be disappointing, but you must ensure that it doesn’t turn you into a vulnerable buyer.

 So, in the face of any disappointment, here’s a reminder of the diligence you need to retain in your property search.

 Check that you’re happy with the features of the new home you’re seeking.
 Having the right strategy focuses your search and alleviates pressure when you’re ready to buy.

 Continue to talk to agents about the areas in which you’d like to purchase, the types of homes available, and recent sold prices.
 Sit down with your builder and ask them about timelines, costs, inclusions, and what you’re looking for in a home.

 Being definitive about value is tricky.
 Features such as a home office or new kitchen can command a premium with buyers.
 So know which features are absolutely essential, and which are nice to have but you wouldn’t pay a premium for.

 Make an Empowered Move

-When you find your dream home, put in a realistic offer and leave yourself headroom to increase the amount during negotiations.
+When you find your dream home, put in a realistic offer based on the market value and leave yourself headroom to increase the amount during negotiations.
 Be wary of making a very low offer which can offend a seller and stall negotiations or even see another buyer snap up the property ahead of you.